 In this section, we present the key features of \system{}.
-As shown in Figure~\ref {fig: global layout}, the interface comprises three primary components: a left text editor, a central collapsible cluster panel, and a right canvas interface.
-The text editor houses the current story draft, serving as contextual information for content generation.
-The right canvas supports freeform sketching, text input, and comprehensive editing tools.
-The central cluster panel aggregates highlights and annotations from canvas content, organizing them by characters, objects, and scenes for reference and summary.
+As shown in Figure~\ref{fig: global layout}, the interface comprises three primary components: a left Text Editor, a central collapsible Cluster panel, and a right Canvas interface.
+The Text Editor displays the current story draft, serving as contextual information for content generation.
+The right Canvas supports freeform sketching, text input, and image-text generation and editing tools.
+The central Cluster panel aggregates highlights and annotations from Canvas, displaying related plots, settings, and descriptions of each highlighted element for easy reference and overview.

-Together, these components create a workflow where narrative text, visual artifacts, and organizational structures remain continuously aligned, enabling writers to externalize, manipulate, and recombine ideas and materials across modalities.